Kenneth Morris Lee

 Printer manufacturers like Epson make profiles for their own printers/papers freely available for download and tools like Photoshop allow you to print your images with the profile of your choice.
 These are not as good as getting your own profile but they're a great place to start and you can't beat the price ! it's hard to get things right, even with all the right tools.
 Without a calibrated workflow, it's almost impossible !

 For best results with color printing, get someone like CHROMiX to make profiles for you.
 If you only print with one paper, you only have to get one profile made when you get a new printer.
-If you're printing black and white exclusively, use Piezography.
 If you don't want to have a custom profile made, then at least get one of the profiles from the public domain.
 Thanks to InkJetArt.com for the test image.

-Color Wiki Even if your monitor has been recently calibrated and you are printing with a custom profile for your printer/paper/ink, you may still end up struggling to match your prints to what you see on your monitor.
+Even if your monitor has been recently calibrated and you are printing with a custom profile for your printer/paper/ink, you may still end up struggling to match your prints to what you see on your monitor.
 Why?
-Because LCD monitors are much brighter than paper and manufacturers are making monitors brighter with each new generation.
-When editing photos to be printed, we need to work at the brightness level of paper.
+Because typical monitors are much brighter than paper.
+Their colors extend beyond what can be printed with paper on ink.
+With every generation, monitors become brighter and bolder.
+Fine art printing is not a consideration.

-If you have a light meter, you can see for yourself that bright office illumination is such that a white piece of paper, or a white wall, gives an Exposure Value or EV, around 9.
-Actually, EV 9.3 is around 80 cd/m2, so that's good level for digital printing if your photos will appear in a brightly lit office or gallery.
-Many homes (and some galleries) are darker than that, more like EV 8, 7, or 6 or lower.
-We need to lower the brightness of our monitor to match the brightness level of our intended display area.
+If you have a light meter, you can see for yourself that typical office illumination is such that a white piece of paper, or a white wall, gives an Exposure Value or EV, around 9.
+Actually, EV 9.3 is around 80 cd/m2, so for digital printing, if your photos will appear in a well-lit office or gallery, you should configure your monitor to that brightness before making adjustments.

+Many homes and galleries are darker, like EV 8, 7, 6 or lower.
 If you don't have a light meter you can use one of the many phone apps, like Luxi.
-Be sure to use the value for ISO 100, since that is the standard.
+Be sure to use ISO 100, since that is the standard.

-Typical LCD monitors don't do well at these levels: they are designed to be brighter than standard office walls.
-That's why print imaging specialists don't use consumer grade equipment.
-Instead they use monitors like Eizo and NEC SpectraView, which are designed to perform at paper brightness.
+Consumer-grade monitors don't do well at these levels: they are brighter than standard office walls and intended for general web browsing, video and gaming.
+That's why print imaging specialists use displays like Eizo which are intentionally designed to perform best at paper brightness.

 "If you do not set up your system so the white of the paper and the white of the monitor are as close as possible, you will not get a good screen-to-print match." - Pat Herold of CHROMiX